wp-plugins/flyzoo/readme.txt

 Start your 14-day free trial now!

-* Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.
+* Multiple chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview

-* Embeddable group chats: embed a chat room into a page to improve user experience (PRO Plan)
+* Embeddable group chats: embed a chat room into your layout to improve user experience!
+(PRO Plan)

 * Live Support Chat with multiple operators: support chat requests are automatically routed to the first available operator

-* Track visitors live: monitor visits and chat with users in real-time.
+* Track visitors live: monitor visits and chat with users in real-time

 * Pop out chat: open group chats in external browser windows